-Under section 66(13A) a taxpayer who cannot conveniently return income from a business or profession to the last day of February may apply to the SARS branch office at which that taxpayer is on register for permission to draw up accounts to another closing date.
+Under section 66(13A) a taxpayer who cannot conveniently return income from a business or profession to the last day of February may apply to a SARS branch office for permission to draw up accounts to another closing date.
 Any request of this nature is subject to conditions that the Commissioner may impose.
 Generally the closing date so approved will determine into which year of assessment the results for the accounting period must be included and the dates on which provisional tax payments must be made.